Ruby Amanfu: Collaborations

 Post-Sam & Ruby, Amanfu collaborated with artists as diverse as H.E.R., Jack White, Norah Jones, Jason Isbell, and Sara Bareilles.

 She co-wrote songs with underground hip-hop band, Mission, which included the cult favorite, "Now I Shine".
 Amanfu co-wrote the song "Heaven's My Home" with Katie Herzig, which was performed by The Duhks and nominated for a 2007 Grammy award for Best Country Performance.

 In 2008, Amanfu sang a duet with Patti LaBelle at the Essence Music Festival in New Orleans, Louisiana.

 Amanfu sang backup on Wanda Jackson's 2011 promotional tour for her album, The Party Ain't Over, produced by Jack White.
 Together, they performed "Shakin' All Over" on the Late Show with David Letterman and "Funnel of Love" on Conan.

 Amanfu appeared on NBC's vocal competition, The Sing Off Season 3, as part of The Collective.
 The group consists of nine Nashville independent artists, including former duo partner, Sam Brooker.

-Amanfu and Jack White collaborated on White's first solo album, Blunderbuss which received a Gold Record for over 500,000 sales.
-The first single, "Love Interruption" highlights an expressive duet between Jack and Ruby which they later performed to gether at the Grammys.
-The song premiered on January 30, 2012, the same day Amanfu releasedThe Simple Sessions.
+Amanfu and Jack White collaborated on White's first solo album, Blunderbuss, which received a Gold Record for over 500,000 sales.
+The first single, "Love Interruption", highlights an expressive duet between Jack and Ruby, which they later performed together at the Grammys.
+The song premiered on January 30, 2012, the same day Amanfu released The Simple Sessions.
 This four-song EP was produced by Charlie Peacock.

-During his tour for the album Blunderbuss, White employed The Peacocks, an all female band consisting of Ruby Amanfu as well as Carla Azar, Lillie Mae Rische, Maggie Björklund, Brooke Waggoner, and alternating bassists Bryn Davies and Catherine Popper.
+During his tour for the album, White employed the Peacocks, an all-female band consisting of Amanfu, Carla Azar, Lillie Mae Rische, Maggie Björklund, Brooke Waggoner, and alternating bassists Bryn Davies and Catherine Popper.
 Amanfu also sang several tracks on Jack's second album, Lazaretto.